redhat-cip/dci-doc/src/question_and_help.md

 You can search for information in the documentation.

-### IRC

-You can ask for some help on the channel #distributed-ci on [freenode](https://freenode.net/)

 ### Email

-If you can't find a solution in the documentation or on IRC, you can send us an email at [distributed-ci@redhat.com](mailto:distributed-ci@redhat.com).
+If you can't find a solution in the documentation you can send us an email at [distributed-ci@redhat.com](mailto:distributed-ci@redhat.com).

 ## Bugs and feature requests